-No. Particulars Status Numbe r of times If total remuneration of the Director is considered If total remuneration of the Director, excluding variable pay and commission is considered i) Ratio of the remuneration of each Sujal Shah 0.25 0.25 Director to the median remuneration of the employees of the Company for Abhay Jadeja 0.26 0.26 the financial year Mahalakshmi Subramanian 0.25 0.25 Rajeev Kumar 1.28 1.28 ii) Percentage increase in remuneration Directors % of the Directors, the Chief Executive Officer, the Chief Financial Officer and the Company Secretary, if any, in the Sujal Shah 29% Abhay Jadeja 28% financial year Mahalakshmi Subramanian 29% Managing Director Rajeev Kumar - Company Secretary Ankit Mankodi - iii) Percentage increase in the median remuneration of employees in the financial year 8.61% iv) Number of permanent employees on the rolls of the Company 50 v) Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration other employees was about 8.61%.
-There is no exceptional increase in remuneration of Key Managerial Personnel. ∨i) Affirmation that the remuneration is as per the Remuneration Policy of the Company It is affirmed that t Remuneration Policy o the remuneration of the Company. on is as per the
+No. Particulars Status Numbe r of times If total remuneration of the Director is considered If total remuneration of the Director, excluding variable pay and commission is considered i) Ratio of the remuneration of each Sujal Shah 0.15 0.15 Director to the median remuneration of the employees of the Company Abhay Jadeja 0.16 0.16 for the finacial year Mahalakshmi Subramanian 0.15 0.15 Jyotin Mehta 0.07 0.07 Rajeev Kumar 0.41 0.41 ii) Percentage increase in remuneration Directors of the Directors, the Chief Financial Officer, the Chief Executive Officer, the Company Secretary or the Manager, if any, in the financial year Sujal Shah 27% Abhay Jadeja 30% Mahalakshmi Subramanian 27% Jyotin Mehta - Managing Director Rajeev Kumar - Company Secretary Ankit Mankodi - iii) Percentage increase in the median remuneration of employees in the financial year 8.63% i∨) Number of permanent employees on the rolls of Company 37 ∨) h Inere is no exceptional increase in remuneration of remuneration and justification thereof.
+Also provide explanation if there are any exceptional circumstances for increase in the managerial remuneration ∨i) Affirmation that the remuneration is as per the Remuneration Policy of the Company d with the Companies (Appointment ar Remuneration Policy of of the Company.

-^{}Read with the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 and forming part of the Directors' Report for the year ended March 31, 2022.
+Read with the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 and forming part of the Directors' Report for the year ended March 31, 2023.